casangi/casadocs/docs/api/casashell.rst

 or be set as parameters in the interface.
 A task, like a tool, is a function under Python and may be written in Python, C, or C++ (the CASA toolkit is made up of C++ functions).

-There are two distinct ways to run tasks.
+There are distinct ways to run tasks.
 You can either call the task as a function with one or more arguments specified, or set the global CASA parameters relevant to the task and tell the task to ``go()``.
 These two invocation methods differ in whether the global parameter values are used or not.